olvaffe/olv-notes/machines/cpu-intel.md

     - 2019
     - Sunny Cove uArch
     - Gen11 GPU
+    - this is for mobile
+      - there is Rocket Lake for desktops
   - Tiger Lake
     - 2020
     - Willow Cove uArch
     - Gen12 GPU
+    - this is also for mobile
+      - there is Rocket Lake for desktops
 - Little Platforms
   - Bay Trail (Valleyview)
     - 2013